The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Strongly coupled plasmas confined in quadrupole and multipole electrodynamic traps

 \subsection{Confinement regions in the voltage--frequency plane}

 Let us consider the confinement region in the $U_{\omega} - f$ plane, shown in Fig.~\ref{fig:5}.
-For each value of the frequency, the confinement region is bounded by lower and upper values of the a.c. trapping voltage.
+Regardless of the frequency value, the confinement region is bounded by lower and upper values of the a.c. trapping voltage.
 Besides this region the trap cannot confine dust particles.
-On the other hand, if the a.c. voltage is low then the total restoring force that holds the particle inside the trap will be smaller then the gravity force, and particles will fall down out of the trap.
-Otherwise, if the a.c. voltage value is too high then the trapping field might be large enough to push the particle out of the trap during a half-period of oscillation.
+On the other hand, if the a.c. voltage is low the total restoring force that holds the particle inside the trap will dwindle.
+In such case the gravity force will prevail and particles will fall down.
+Otherwise, if the a.c. voltage value is too large, the trapping field might be large enough to push the particle out of the trap during a half-period of oscillation.